Tiakong/volunteer-management-system/README.md

 # volunteer-management-system

-Download the VMS latest.rar file and extract into project
+Download the VMS latest project.rar file  ONLY and extract into project